 Constantino et al (2004) Stereoselective synthesis and preliminary evaluation of (+)- and (-)-3-methyl-5-carboxy-thien-2-yl-glycine (3-MATIDA): identification of (+)-3-MATIDA as a novel mGluR1 competitive antagonist.
 Il Farmaco 59 93 PMID: 14871500

 If you know of a relevant reference for 3-MATIDA, please let us know.

 View Related Products by Product Action

-Currently there are no citations for 3-MATIDA.
 Do you know of a great paper that uses 3-MATIDA from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for 3-MATIDA